kevintpeng/Learn-Something-Every-Day/Networking/IP Address.md

   - on most systems, localhost resolves to `127.0.0.1` which is the IPv4 loopback address

 ### NAT
 Network Address Translation, is a method of remapping one IP address space into another by modifying network address information.
+IPv4 doesn't support enough addresses for the world.
+IPv6 was years away from implementation when IPv4 address exhaustion was coming.
+NAT helped slow this problem, by allowing a single router to act as an agent between the public network (internet) and a local private network for entire groups of computers.
 - used for ease of rerouting traffic in IP networks without renumbering every host
-- essential also for conserving global address space allocation
-- sharing one internet-routable IP address of a NAT gateway for an entire private network
+- essential also for conserving global address space allocation, by sharing one internet-routable IP address of a NAT gateway for an entire private network
 - Basic NAT provides one-to-one translation of IP addresses
-- Most NATs map one publicly exposed IP address to many private hosts
+- Most NATs map one publicly exposed IP address to many private hosts (as is the case for routers)
   - a router on a network has a private address in that address space
   - many-to-one NAT is so common, it is synonymous to NAT
 - web browsers in the masqueraded network can access websites outside the network